Iron Dome: 2011

-On 27 March 2011, Al Jazeera English reported that Iron Dome has been deployed for the first time.
+On 27 March 2011, Al Jazeera English reported that Iron Dome had been deployed for the first time.
 Brigadier-General Doron Gavish, commander of Israel's air defense corps, said Iron Dome had passed a series of tests and reached its "evaluation phase" in the field.
 It was stationed near Beersheba, following two rocket attacks on the area that month.

 On 7 April 2011, after deployment as an "operational experiment" on 3 April, the Iron Dome system in the area of Ashkelon successfully intercepted a Grad rocket fired at the city, the first time a short-range rocket fired from Gaza had been intercepted.
 According to reports from the area, the interception could be seen in Israeli towns near northern Gaza.
 Immediately afterwards an IAF aircraft successfully attacked the squad that had fired the rocket.
 Later that day the IDF stressed that the system, though operational, was still under evaluation.
 On 8 April the system successfully intercepted another four rockets.

 On 12 April, the IDF announced it would accelerate the introduction of a third Iron Dome battery.
 According to Haaretz, IDF officials indicated that the security establishment intended to ensure that the third battery would become available in six months, instead of the expected 18 months.
 According to the new plan, launchers from existing systems would be combined with other components that had already been manufactured to speed up the battery's production.
 In that way, the first operational Iron Dome battalion would come into being within six months, with batteries that could be deployed in the south or in other arenas.

 Also according to Haaretz, the IDF was to finalize its long-term Iron Dome acquisition program—nicknamed "Halamish"—within a few months (from April 2011), which would indicate the final number of systems to be introduced into the military.
 Israel Air Force officials estimated the number of Iron Dome systems needed to cover threatened areas as thirteen.
 According to Meir Elran, a scholar at the Institute of National Security Studies in Tel Aviv, Israel would need a total of 20 batteries to provide adequate defense for its borders with Gaza and Lebanon.
 Such a deployment would require financial assistance from the United States, but he said that even in the original limited form, officially designated a trial period, the system was important.

 On 5 August 2011, the IDF redeployed the Iron Dome system near Ashkelon following days of heightened rocket fire from Gaza into Israel.
 The deployment came a day after Ashkelon mayor Benny Vaknin sent Prime Minister Benjamin Netanyahu and Defense Minister Ehud Barak a letter asking them to redeploy the system.